The Fastest Clock in the Universe: Initial reception

-The play was also criticised for lacking depth, with What’s On saying that "there’s no mistaking the [play has the] lightness of insight of a Hammer horror.
-If still waters run deep, this is all surface ripple."
-Although generally enthusiastic about the play, Kate Kellaway wrote that "The problem – for me – about this expertly directed, superbly acted, finely written play is simply its subject.
-It doesn't go deep because it's obsessed with surface; it's hollow and vain because it's about vanity and emptiness – and it's unforgiving."

 Despite these criticisms Ridley’s writing drew praise from various critics.
 Michael Billington declared that "The Fastest Clock in The Universe is much the best new play Hampstead Theatre has discovered in a long while… A play of such talented oddness."
 Kate Kellaway wrote that "You scarcely notice time pass at Hampstead Theatre… Philip Ridley is a marvellous writer… His talents are perfectly suited to the theatre.
 The form of The Fastest Clock in the Universe is admirable; Ridley has an exact sense of timing; there is no slack writing."
 Rhoda Koenig commented that "Ridley expertly conveys the humour and tension of this wretched gathering", with similar praise coming from John Gross "there can be no denying [Ridley’s] comic gift" and Time Out’s James Christopher "Ridley displays a masterful handling of psychological tension… Nasty gripping stuff."
 Despite feeling that the play "is not quite as special as Pitchfork Disney" Ian Herbert of Theatre Record wrote that "it shows Ridley to be more than a one-hit wonder, a distinctive, disturbing voice that effortlessly mixes guignol and gags.
 It is a pleasure to spend time in Mr Ridley's weird world."

-Although feeling that the play "at once rivets and disappoints" Ian Shuttleworth in his review for City Limits recognised that the play could grow to be an influential work, writing that the play was "Worth investigating, but less for the spasmodic glitter of the play itself than for the continuing intimations of what may well be to come."
+Ian Shuttleworth, in his review for City Limits, recognised that the play could grow to be an influential work, writing that the play was "Worth investigating, but less for the spasmodic glitter of the play itself than for the continuing intimations of what may well be to come."